If you are planning on breastfeeding or pumping, than investing in a great breast pump is a MUST!

 - easy to clean, only has 3 parts

 - a lot quieter than other breast pumps

 - comes with two, one for each side

-It’s a double electric pump so you can do both sides at once.
-It also all fits in a nice little backpack so you can take it with you with ease.
+It's a double electric pump so you can do both sides at once.
+It also all fits in a nice little bag so you can take it with you with ease.

 The one draw back though is that you have to be near an outlet to plug it in, and you can't do other things while you are pumping.

-Similar to the Willow, this Elvie wearable pump has a lot of similar features, most notably the hands-free ability.
+Like the Willow, this Elvie wearable pump has similar features, including the hands-free ability.

 If you are looking for a budget-friendly manual option this Haakaa manual breast pump is one of the best!

 Just remember that with a manual breast pump, you have to do the work so it's a lot more time consuming.
 You also won't be able to multi-task and do other things, because you will have to control the pumping with your hands.